theneolanders/resonite-voice-bridge/README.md

 `pip install pyinstaller && pyinstaller server.py`

 Then copy the `static` and `templates` folders into the `_internal` folder in the `dist` output

+# Disclaimer

+This project is in no way affiliated with by Resonite or any member of its staff.